UK Market CV / English CV

 What to expect on an English CV?

 For the English CV, the format is slightly altered.
-At the very top, personal contact details are expected to be provided with email address and mobile phone number.
-Secondly, a personal statement outlining your ambitions for the future and how you have managed to get to this point in your career are important for the employer to begin to understand what type of person you are and how you may fit in the organisation.
+Firstly, at the top, personal contact details are expected to be provided with email address and mobile phone number.
+Secondly, a personal statement outlining your ambitions for the future.
+Explain how you have managed to get to this point in your career.
+This is crucial for the employer to understand what type of person you are and how you may fit in the organisation.

-Following on from the personal statement, the main body of the CV should cover all past work experience starting with the most recent job role or most relevant for the application if you have worked in different industries.
-An emphasis should be made on outlining the transferable skills that can be linked to the role you wish to get.
-Finally, but most certainly not the least important part of your CV is the personal interests/hobbies that you have.
+Following on from the personal statement, the main body of the CV should cover all past work experience.
+Firstly, the most relevant or recent job role for the application if you have worked in different industries.
+Additionally, emphasis is to be made outlining the transferable skills that can be linked to the role you wish to get.
+Finally, your personal interests and hobbies that you have must be included.

 This section is often neglected by candidates but can prove to be very useful for human resources managers or employers when trying to differentiate two very strong academic candidates.
-Hobbies can showcase what type of person you are, an introvert or an extrovert depending on your activities and organisations will use this to their advantage when making a decision.
-A candidate should never be afraid to be bold in their ideas to be included on their CV.
+For instance, hobbies can showcase what type of person you are, an introvert or an extrovert depending on your activities and organisations will use this to their advantage when making a decision.
+In conclusion, a candidate should never be afraid to be bold in their ideas to be included on their CV.

-A few additional tips for the perfect United Kingdom CV
+A few additional tips for the perfect UK Market CV

 - Spelling.Make sure all your words are anglicised.
-Many students and professionals make the mistake of using American spelling when making a CV for the English market.
-This may be tolerated by several organisations but most will not be impressed by candidates who fail to differentiate American from English spelling.
+Many students and professionals make the mistake of using American spelling when making a CV for the UK market.
+This may be tolerated by several organisations.
+However, most will not be impressed by candidates who fail to differentiate American from English spelling.

 - Proofread.
 Another common mistake made is to casually proofread your CV for any obvious mistakes.
 Make sure to carefully scrutinise every word you have written.
 It only takes one spelling or grammatical mistake for an employer to put your CV in the bin.
 This shows a lack of professionalism and care.